Why Social Media Is A Valuable Recruitment Tool

 Plus, giving the passive job seeker continual opportunities to engage with your company on social also helps build your employer brand and tell your story to a wider audience than you otherwise could.

 Today's job seeker wants a connection with their employer.
 They want to feel their employer is forward-thinking and crave a sense of authenticity and honesty regarding a company's ethos.
 Social media provides the perfect runway for companies to craft and expand on their employer brand in a way that allows for real-time communication and engagement with the job seeker.
-Photos, videos, testimonials, animation, and other content opportunities via social media can help hiring managers pull back the curtain and demonstrate what their company is all about and how job seekers can fit into a company's culture.
+A variety of content opportunities via social media can help hiring managers pull back the curtain and demonstrate what their company is all about and how job seekers can fit into a company's culture, including:

 Giving job seekers a behind-the-scenes look at who you are as an employer via their phone or mobile device is a no-brainer, especially as the percentage of applications completed via a phone or other devices continues to rise.